sc932/ALE/doc/install.rst

 We can use this information in its raw format or plot it using *plotter3.py*

-For a more complete example set look at :mod:`image_maker`
+For a more complete example see :mod:`image_maker`

 Plotting the Output
 -------------------